Iambian/CEVidium/README.md

 * The shiny new GUI encoder also sometimes mysteriously screws up.
 I ran into a problem importing a video.
 I "solved" it by closing the app and trying to do the same thing again.
 Intermittent problems, yeh?
+* The rewind feature in the decoders aren't known to work properly.
+Getting that to work properly is encoder-dependant and involves starting each encoded segment with a keyframe.
+I... uh.
+Probably should make that an option.